Petti-Lab/scrnaseq.tutorials.github.io/index.md

 ## Step 4.
 Merge the Seurat objects into a single object.

 We will call this object `scrna`.
-We also give it a project name (here, "CSHL"), and prepend the appropriate data set name to each cell barcode.
+We also give it a project name (here, "Workshop"), and prepend the appropriate data set name to each cell barcode.
 For example, if a barcode from data set "B" is originally `AATCTATCTCTC`, it will now be `B_AATCTATCTCTC`.
 Then clean up some space by removing `scrna.list`.
 Finally, save the merged object as an RDS file.
 Should you need to load this file into R at any time, it can be done using the `readRDS` command.

 ```R
 scrna <- merge(x=scrna.list[[1]], y=c(scrna.list[[2]],scrna.list[[3]]), add.cell.ids = c("A","B","C"), project="Workshop");